IU-PR/Capstone_project/content/docs/2025/Kolobok/week5.md

 ---

-## Key Technical Contributions

-### **Ultra-Fast MySQL Indexing**
-**Nikita Menshikov** led the development and implementation of ultra-fast indexing on MySQL, reducing query times significantly, particularly for large sets of tire data.
-This enhancement allowed the system to handle large data batches more efficiently, improving the overall user experience.

-### **Optimized OCR Model & Dataset Enhancements**
-**Nikita Zagainov** drove the improvement of the OCR pipeline, focusing on data augmentation for synthetic tire text samples and preprocessing enhancements.
-The result is a more accurate OCR model that handles low-contrast and obscured tire text much better than before.

-### **Polar Indexing for Faster Data Retrieval**
-**Darya Stepanova** worked on improving the **polar indexing** method used within the MySQL database to speed up tire image retrieval times.
-This change improved query execution speeds and reduced bottlenecks in high-load conditions.

-### **Unwrapper Model Code Enhancement**
-**Dmitry Tetkin** refactored and optimized the code for the **unwrapper model**, making it more efficient and able to handle diverse input images faster.
-This resulted in a more responsive system, particularly under varying lighting conditions and tire orientations.

----

 ## Next Steps & Roadmap

 - **Final Model Fine-Tuning**: Continue to gather feedback to enhance model performance based on user interactions, with a focus on edge cases.